trurob/WinStatObservationalSim/README.md

 ## Installation

-You can install the development version of `WinStatObservationalSim` from GitHub:
+The current version of `WinStatObservationalSim` can be installed from GitHub:

 ```r
 # Install from GitHub using remotes